In Streaming Insights, you will find analytics, reporting and audience measurements for your stations distributed through SoundStack.

 In the Sessions tab, we provide you with one more filter to help you to explore the session details of your station(s) as well as the ability to export these details in a CSV file.

-The default dimension used for filtering on the Sessions page is “By station”.
-This can easily be changed to “By platform”, “By device” and “By country” using the drop-down menu on the right.
+The default dimension used for filtering on the Sessions page is “By country”.
+This can easily be changed to “By station”, "By platform" and "By device" using the drop-down menu on the right.

 Once you’ve set a filter, the results can be ordered by ascending or descending using the default table view.